keras-team/keras-hub/keras_nlp/models/MODEL_CONTRIBUTION_GUIDE.md

 A sample Colab for DistilBERT is given [here](https://colab.research.google.com/drive/1SeZWJorKWmwWJax8ORSdxKrxE25BfhHa?usp=sharing).

-It is okay if you demonstrate it for one preset at this stage; you can do the conversion for the other presets when you officially add presets to the library in a later stage.
+It is okay if you demonstrate it for one preset at this stage; you can do the conversion for the other presets when you officially add presets to the library at a later stage.

 It is essential to add units tests.
-These unit tests are basic and mostly check whether the forward pass goes through successfully, whether the model can be saved and loaded correctly, etc. Check [this file](https://github.com/keras-team/keras-nlp/blob/v0.4.1/keras_nlp/models/distil_bert/distil_bert_backbone_test.py) for more details.
+These unit tests are basic and mostly check whether the forward pass goes through successfully, whether the model can be saved and loaded correctly, etc. Check [this file](https://github.com/keras-team/keras-nlp/blob/master/keras_nlp/models/distil_bert/distil_bert_backbone_test.py) for more details.

 ### Add tokenizer and preprocessor
 Most text models nowadays use subword tokenizers such as WordPiece, SentencePiece